 American Labor Day was first celebrated in New York City on September 5, 1882, as a political demonstration and picnic planned by an estimated 10,000 members of the Central Labor Union in what amounted to a one-day strike.
 By 1894, the first Monday in September was set aside as a federal holiday, defined today as a celebration of the achievements and contributions of American workers.
 Listed here are five works in NOMA’s collection that honor the ingenuity and contributions of the American workforce across time and in all manner of occupations.

-NOMA and the Besthoff Sculpture Garden will be open on Labor Day for special holiday hours from noon to 5 pm.
+NOMA and the Besthoff Sculpture Garden will be open on Labor Day, Monday, September 7, for special holiday hours from 10 am to 3 pm.